 Katharine Flanagan | Katharine is a psychology major from San Francisco.
 She also has a minor in computing and digital technologies.
 She was the copy editor and writer for her high school magazine, The Mark, and a contributing writer for a local news website, InMenlo.
 At Notre Dame, she writes for Scholastic and helps with the magazine's layout and design.

 "Through journalism, I hope to combine my knowledge of psychology with my interest in media and communication.
 I enjoy writing news and feature articles because I am able to learn about different perspectives and share these stories and points of view with a wider audience."

-"My passion for journalism stems from the ability that journalists have to humanize their seemingly inhuman subjects—a single feature piece takes LeBron James from superstar to the guy next door.
-I would love to explore this power in my own career as a writer."
+"My passion for journalism stems from the ability that journalists have to humanize subjects that seem otherwise inaccessible —a single feature piece takes LeBron James from superstar to the guy next door.
+I look forward to telling these stories in my own career as a writer."

 "I love to write.
 I am still discovering the different paths down which writing can lead.
 My biggest dream is to write a book, but I also love reporting and journalistic writing."

 Maria Hieber | Maria is a political science and Russian major from Dallas, Texas.
 She serves as a co-editor for the culture section of Scholastic, the university's student-run magazine.

 "I have always had a sense of responsibility for each aspect of my cultural identity of being a Russian American, and with my studies at Notre Dame I would like to attempt to aid in the bettering of Russian-American relations."